 These can be used as a extra nodes of a network that you have built, with the purpose of showing the network functionality of one of your fabricated boards.
 Networking between just commercial boards is not acceptable.

 These can be used as a substitute for your desktop/laptop computer.
 They are super cheap computers capable of running full operating systems, like Linux and Windows.
 You still need to design your own embedded board for your projects.

 Commercial Board Exemption Process

-If you think you have a special case where there should be raised an exemption please talk to your local or remote guru.
+If you think you have a special case where there should be raised an exemption please talk to your local instructor or assessment team.
 The case will be addressed to the Global Evaluation Team for analysis - please see the above graphic showing the process.